 Following the above procedure leads to the creation of a scatter plot.
 As we can see, the pattern formed by the scatter plot allows us to derive insights based on the context.

 7. Stock Chart

 These are special types of charts that are used for stock price analysis.
-In order to build a stock chart, select the data and select the requisite stock chart option, as shown in the following screenshot.
+To build a stock chart, select the data and the requisite stock chart option, as shown in the following screenshot.

-As can be seen in the above screenshot, Open-High-Low-Close stock chart.
-This chart requires that the Opening Price, High Price, Low Price, and Closing Price of stocks must be defined in the order.
-Each of the chart options in the Stock chart requires a different set of inputs.
+As can be seen in the above screenshot, the Open-High-Low-Close stock chart.
+This chart requires that stocks’ Opening, High, low, and Closing Prices be defined in the order.
+Each chart option in the Stock chart requires a different set of inputs.
 When the chart is built, it looks like as shown below.